tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_1_.md

 Her voice, emerging unexpectedly from the silence like a monstrous claw from the fathomless depths of a pitch-black closet, was startling.
 The surprise weakened the hold I had on my emotions, allowing a tiny morsel of my total anger to break free from its tenuous detainment.
 A white-hot spark acting as an ambassador for the full, blooming inferno I was fighting to control.

 *“I…don’t even know where to fucking start, Maggie.
-I…Jesus, I’m going to let you figure that out.
+Jesus, I’m going to let you figure that out.
 What the fuck is going on?”* I yelled.

 Reigning in the fury before it gained enough momentum to consume me, I closed my eyes and released a deep, cathartic exhale.
 Having almost lost control, I reminded myself why I was so devastated in the first place.